dspace-group/dsV2Gshark/README.md

   - can be connected either directly to the CP line or use the inductive transmission to sniff the PLC signal.
 This can be done by using an inductive coupler or even by wrapping the signal line around the charging cable.
   - **not required if you have a direct Ethernet interface to the EVCC or SECC available (e.g., in a development environment)**.
 - EV and EVSE (or simulation environment)
   - for TLS encrypted charging sessions, a TLS secret disclosure is required.
-See #live-tls-decryption for more details.
+See [Live TLS Decryption](#live-tls-decryption) for more details.

 ### Step-by-Step Guide